spa-nlp/spa-nlp.github.io/cfp.md

 ## Call for Abstracts

-We welcome submissions of extended abstracts (1 page max) related to the above research areas.
+We welcome submissions of extended abstracts (1 page max) related to the relevant research areas.
 Submissions may include previously published results, late-breaking results, and work in progress.
 Accepted submissions will be featured on the workshop website with a video presentation and announced during the workshop program.
 The workshop is non-archival, so participants are free to submit their work for publication elsewhere.

 To submit an abstract, please send an email to [uskb-workshop@googlegroups.com](mailto:uskb-workshop@googlegroups.com) with the subject line "USKB submission: [TITLE]".
 Please include: